$\mathbb{Z}_2$ lattice gauge theories and Kitaev's toric code: A scheme for analog quantum simulation: Implementation of gauge--matter coupling

-The characteristic \Ztwo{} gauge degree-of-freedom is realized by an excitation shared between $c$ and $d$ and the gauge field is defined as $\tauz{1}{2} = \cd\c-\dd\d$.
-Hence, the electric field term is $\taux{1}{2} = \cd\d + \dd\c$ and can be realized by a tunable coupling~$h$ between the anharmonic oscillators.
-The building block relies on coherent dynamics of this gauge degree-of-freedom and therefore the lifetime of the excitation needs to be much longer than the experiment time.
 The anharmonicity~$\beta$ of the oscillators $c$ and $d$ lead to an interaction between the matter and the gauge-field excitation.
 For each eigenstate of $\tauz{1}{2}$, the building block has three virtual states (Fig.~\ref{fig:coupling_scheme}b).
 The effective second-order coupling between the lattice site $a_1$ and $a_2$ is given by the sum of the individual processes, which yields $t = 2g^2\beta/(\Delta^2+\Delta\beta)$.
 Due to the high symmetry of the scheme and the single reversed sign, the signs of all individual processes are opposite for the two eigenvalues $\tau^z_{\lrangle{1}{2}} = \pm 1$.
 Moreover, all $\tauz{1}{2}$-dependent dispersive energy shifts vanish~\cite{Jerger2016} and no fine-tuning of the values $\Delta$, $\beta$, and $g$ is required to fulfill the gauge symmetry; however, within each building block the values need to be equal (see Appendix~\ref{supp:2nd_order}).
 In general, a weak matter-occupation dependence of the second-order parameters remains, which conserves the gauge symmetry.
 By selecting suitable parameter triples $(\Delta, \beta, g)$ these contributions can be removed, which we verified by numerical time evolution of an initially localized matter excitation on a triangle (see Appendix~\ref{supp:numerics_triangle}).
 The scheme is applicable to a variety of platforms, e.g.\ circuit quantum electrodynamics, as it statically interconnects harmonic and anharmonic oscillators.
 In conclusion, the scheme constitutes a scalable building block for Hamiltonian~\eqref{eq:building_block} in second-order perturbation theory.